Full Game • No Cramps: A Comprehensive Guide to Hydration and Sodium for Young Athletes

 Fluids can be: water, unsweetened tea, milk/lactose-free milk, nut milks, sports drinks, smoothies, protein shakes.

-Sodium from foods (pretzels, broth, pickles, tomato juice, tortilla + cheese), a measured pinch of table salt in a 16–24 oz bottle (⅛ tsp ≈ 290 mg; ¼ tsp ≈ 580 mg), or a clearly labeled electrolyte mix.
+Sodium can come from foods (pretzels, broth, pickles, tomato juice, tortilla + cheese), a measured pinch of table salt in a 16–24 oz bottle (⅛ tsp ≈ 290 mg; ¼ tsp ≈ 580 mg), or a clearly labeled electrolyte mix.

 Practice your exact choices before game day.